 If the construction project is still at the design or development stage, elimination and substitution of hazards may be inexpensive and simple to implement.
 For an existing process, major changes in equipment and procedures may be required to eliminate or substitute for a hazard.

 The next best control measure is to substitute something else in its place that would be non-hazardous or less hazardous to workers.
-For example, a non-toxic (or less toxic) chemical could be substituted for a hazardous one.
+For example, substituting a toxic chemical with a non-toxic (or less toxic) one.